islaytitans/alien/docs/src/GM/hod3.md

 ## Deck E - Residence

-- A meteoride smashed through this crew quarter deck, demonlishing it.
+- A meteoride smashed through this crew quarter deck, demolishing it.
 - The Chute airlock is functional
 - Rooms are flooded with **Extreme** Radiation and are exposed to space
 - There is nothing here but death on this deck